 Otoplasty is also appropriate for outer ear injuries or to repair earlobes, especially for pierced ears that are torn or stretched.
 Most torn earlobes can be repaired using delicate surgical techniques.

 Decisions about the best approach to ear surgery for you or your child are discussed during a thorough consultation with one of the plastic surgeons at The Cosmetic Surgery Clinic.
 Otoplasty to correct protruding ears for young children is typically done with the patient under general anesthesia.
 We offer sedation for older children, such as teenagers, but the procedure is generally carried out under local anesthetic for adult patients.
-The results are usually permanent.
+The results last indefinitely.

 Earlobe repair usually requires removal of the damaged portion of the lobe, followed by careful suturing to restore an intact earlobe.
 Your surgeon will discuss the best approach for your particular concern.